IT-som-framtidsyrke-HT2020/resources-week1/README.md

 # resources-week1
-Resources and study material for the first week
+### Resources and study material for the first week
+In this file you will find resources and study material for the first week of the course.